Kpalimé: Colonial period (1890-1960)

 Originally, the town consisted only of four districts: Domé (the center), Avéwin (near the forest), Dzigbé (higher town) and Anigbé (lower town).
 Domé is the center of the town.
 Most of the town's extant colonial buildings are in this area.
 The Germans also invested in road and rail links between Kpalimé and the coast, opening the Lomé-Kpalimé branch of Togo Railways in 1907, with its terminus in the Domé district.
 At the time, this revolutionized the town, breathing new life into the region's commerce and agriculture.
 However, the railway has not been functional for many years.

+During the early twentieth century, the Orange Order established a presence in Kpalimé.
+The second Orange Lodge in Togo, known as the Palimé Heroes (Loyal Orange Lodge No. 884), was founded there in 1918.
+The lodge's first Worshipful Master was Augustus G. de Souza, and the Secretary was Clemence A. Lumor.
+The formation shown growth of Protestant Christian values in the region following the British occupation of German Togoland during the First World War.

 However, the First World War (1914-1918) was to cut short the German domination of Kpalimé.
 Moving in across the border from what was then the Gold Coast, the British occupied the town for six years (1914-1920).
 They did nothing notable for the development of Kpalimé, preoccupied as they were by the war.
 Following the Treaty of Versailles (28 June 1919), they ceded the town to the French in 1920.